Chandrusankar7/Chandrusankar7/README.md

 -I’m interested in Semiconductors

--I’m currently pursuing M.Tech in VLSI
+-I've complted masters in VLSI Design

+-Worked on FPGA related industry projects

--I’m looking to collaborate on Design and timing analysis tools
+-I’m looking to collaborate on Design , verification and timing analysis tools

 <!---
 Chandrusankar7/Chandrusankar7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.